Gene E. K. Pratter: Third Circuit nomination under Bush

 On November 15, 2007, she was nominated by President George W. Bush to a seat on the United States Court of Appeals for the Third Circuit vacated by Judge Franklin Stuart Van Antwerpen, who assumed senior status in 2006.
 In February 2008, the liberal group Leadership Conference on Civil Rights sent a letter to the Senate Judiciary Committee, then chaired by Senator Patrick Leahy, D-VT.
 The group claimed that Pratter had as a district court judge, "exhibited a willingness to prematurely dismiss the claims of civil rights plaintiffs and to inhibit advocacy by their counsel, thus denying these plaintiffs access to a full and fair legal process."
 As a result, Leahy refused to process her nomination for the rest of the 110th Congress.
 In an act of reconciliation with the Senate Democrats, Bush withdrew her nomination in July 2008 in favor of Paul S. Diamond.

-Community Service
+Community service

-Judge Pratter was a trustee of the Baldwin School, a kindergarten through 12th grade all girls school located in Bryn Mawr, Pennsylvania.
+Judge Pratter was a trustee of the Baldwin School, a kindergarten-through-12th grade and all-girls school located in Bryn Mawr, Pennsylvania.
 Over decades, she interacted with students of all ages in explaining the legal system to them, including a longstanding tradition of bringing Baldwin's 5th grade class to the James A. Byrne United States Courthouse in Philadelphia to participate in naturalization ceremonies conducted by Judge Pratter.
 This was consistent with the importance she placed on citizen participation in understanding the legal system.